 What are Laws Related to Disability?

 Section 504 protects the rights of qualified individuals who have disabilities; the law defines a “qualified person with a disability” as one “who meets the academic and technical standards requisite to admission or participation in the education program or activity.”
-Disabilities covered by legislation include (but are not limited to) AIDS, blindness, cancer, cerebral palsy, diabetes, epilepsy, head injuries, hearing disabilities, specific learning disabilities, loss of limb(s), multiple sclerosis, muscular dystrophy, emotional disabilities, speech disabilities, spinal cord injuries, and vision disabilities.
-Under the provisions of Section 504 of the Rehabilitation Act of 1973, “The University may not discriminate in the recruitment, admission, educational process, or treatment of students.
-Students who have self-identified, provided documentation of disability, and requested reasonable accommodations are entitled to receive approved modifications of programs, appropriate academic adjustments, or auxiliary aids that enable them to participate in and benefit from all educational programs and activities.”
+Under the provisions of Section 504 of the Rehabilitation Act of 1973, “The College may not discriminate in the recruitment, admission, educational process, or treatment of students.
+Students who have self-identified, provided documentation of disability, and requested reasonable accommodations are entitled to receive approved accommodations of programs, appropriate academic adjustments, or auxiliary aids that enable them to participate in and benefit from all educational programs and activities.”

 Rehabilitation Act of 1973